 SCS has a variable spectrum of manifestations.
 Classic SCS presents at birth with synostosis of coronal (or less commonly sagittal, metopic or lambdoid) sutures resulting in abnormal skull shape, facial asymmetry, low frontal hairline, ptosis, strabismus, tear duct stenosis and small ears with prominent crus.
 Brachydactyly, broad toes, partial cutaneous syndactyly of digits 2 and 3 of the hand, duplicated distal phalanx of the hallux are also often present.
-Intelligence in most patients is normal but mild to severe developmental delay has been reported.
+Intelligence is normal in most, but mild to severe developmental delay has been reported.
 Some may experience conductive and/or sensorineural hearing loss during childhood.
 Less common manifestations include short stature, hypertelorism, cleft palate, bifid uvula, maxillary hypoplasia, vertebral anomalies, obstructive sleep apnea and congenital heart malformations.
 Vertebral fusions and scoliosis occur in rare cases.
 A severe phenotype with craniosynostosis, vertebral segmentation defects and radial ray hypoplasia/agenesis has been reported.
 Mild phenotypes include patients with ptosis or blepharophimosis with or without craniosynostosis and Robinow-Sorauf syndrome (see this term).
 Elevated intracranial pressure (ICP) associated with severe cases of synostosis may lead to headaches, visual loss, seizures and death if untreated.

 SCS is due to point mutations or deletions involving (or removing completely) the TWIST1 gene (7p21), which encodes a basic helix-loop-helix (bHLH) transcription factor responsible for cell lineage determination and differentiation.
 Loss of function mutations in this gene lead to the induction of premature cranial suture fusion.
 Gene deletions cause more severe phenotypes, usually associated with significant neurocognitive delays.
 Mutations in FGFR3, FGFR2 and TCF12 have been reported to cause synostosis conditions that phenotypically overlap with SCS.